Home Energy Audits

 Relative Humidity (RH) Testing

 How it Works: A Hygrometer measures humidity as a percentage of Relative Humidity (RH); an indication of the amount of moisture in the air, relative to the maximum amount the air can hold at that temperature.
 You, your family, pets and even your indoor plants produce moisture.
 We also add water vapor to indoor air through routine household activities: cooking, showering, bathing, doing laundry, and dishwashing.
-More moisture can enter your home from the through a basement
+More moisture can enter your home through a basement and/or crawlspace.

 Standards: The American Lung Association, American Medical Association, and the EPA recommend maintaining relative humidity level in the 30% ‐ 50% range.